Skip to content

 Getting started

-There are plans to develop additional Genji themes and plugins for other SSGs in the future, such as Docusaurus, Nextra, Rspress and more.
+Currently Genji can be used with VitePress and Docusaurus.
+There are plans to develop additional Genji themes and plugins for other SSGs in the future, such as Nextra, Rspress and more.

 Try Genji online

-Installing from NPM
+Installing VitePress from NPM

 First, you should install VitePress and create a basic project following the instructions in the Getting Started section of the VitePress official guide.